 Sure, you can use a giant arrow or highlight to draw attention to the area of your content you want to highlight but it’s not the same as covering some of the content only to share it in a big reveal later.

 The tease will keep people interested and has great social media appeal.
 This process will prepare them for a big reveal and tells them to get ready for something “share worthy.”

 You want to give the same thought to the images you select.
-They should enhance your message yet remain slightly unexpected to remain visually appealing.
+They should enhance your message yet remain slightly unexpected to hook the audience’s attention.

 SpeakerHub created a fun slide deck if you love quotes.
 Even if you don’t, you’re bound to find some inspiration here.

 This is the type of deck that you can go through again and again.
 The visuals are interesting, and the quotes are pertinent to the life of an event planner.
 It’s also a good example of simple, varied layout.

 Marketo put together a solid resource on event marketing, including topics such as event technology and public relationships.